PlasmaFAIR/sdf-xarray/docs/unit_conversion.rst

 .. note::
-    If this function is not called prior to plotting then the ``units`` will be inferred from the :class:`pint.Quantity` array which will return the long name of the units. i.e. instead of returning ``"eV"`` it will return ``"electron_volt"``.
+    If this function is not called prior to plotting then the ``units`` will be inferred from the `pint.Quantity` array which will return the long name of the units. i.e. instead of returning ``"eV"`` it will return ``"electron_volt"``.

-The ``xarray.Dataset.pint.dequantify`` function converts the data from :class:`pint.Quantity` back to the original :class:`xarray.DataArray` and adds the ``"units"`` attribute back in.
+The ``xarray.Dataset.DataArray.pint.dequantify`` function converts the data from `pint.Quantity` back to the original `xarray.DataArray` and adds the ``"units"`` attribute back in.
 It also has an optional ``format`` parameter that allows you to specify the formatting type of ``"units"`` attribute.
 We have used the ``format="~P"`` option as it shortens the unit to its